Albert Pike: Career

 Settling in Arkansas in 1833, Pike taught in a school and wrote a series of articles for the Little Rock Arkansas Advocate under the pen name of "Casca."
 The articles were sufficiently well received for him to be asked to join the newspaper's staff.
 Under Pike's administration, the Advocate promoted the viewpoint of the Whig Party in a politically volatile and divided Arkansas in December 1832.
 After marrying Mary Ann Hamilton in 1834, he purchased the newspaper.

 He was the first reporter for the Arkansas Supreme Court.
 He wrote a book (published anonymously), titled The Arkansas Form Book, which was a guidebook for lawyers.
 Pike began to study law and was admitted to the bar in 1837, selling the Advocate the same year.
 (At least one source indicates that Pike read Kent and Blackstone and was admitted to the bar in 1834 by Superior Court judge Thomas J. Lacy, after a perfunctory examination.)

-He proved to be a highly effective lawyer, representing clients in courts at every level, which continued after he received permission to practice before the United States Supreme Court in 1849.
+He proved to be a highly effective lawyer, representing clients in courts at every level.
+This continued after he received permission in 1849 to practice before the United States Supreme Court.

 He also made several contacts among the Native American tribes in the area.
 He specialized in claims on behalf of Native Americans against the federal government.
 In 1852, he represented the Creek Nation before the Supreme Court in a claim regarding ceded tribal land.
 In 1854 he advocated for the Choctaw and Chickasaw, although compensation later awarded to the tribes in 1856 and 1857 was insufficient.
 These relationships were to influence the course of his Civil War service.

-He also began a campaign of newspaper essays urging support for the construction of a transcontinental railroad extending from New Orleans to the Pacific coast, moving to New Orleans in 1853 and preparing to pass the state bar in furtherance of his campaign, and was ultimately able to secure a charter from the Louisiana State Legislature for a project, following which he returned to Little Rock in 1857.
+Pike also began a campaign of newspaper essays urging support for the construction of a transcontinental railroad to extend from New Orleans to the Pacific coast.
+He moved to New Orleans in 1853 and prepared to pass the state bar in furtherance of his campaign.
+He ultimately secured a charter from the Louisiana State Legislature for a project, following which he returned to Little Rock in 1857.

-He joined the anti-Catholic Know Nothing Party at its founding, and, in the summer of 1854, helped introduce the party in Arkansas.
+He joined the anti-Catholic Know Nothing Party at its founding; in the summer of 1854, he helped introduce the party in Arkansas.
 He attended the national convention in 1856, but walked out when it failed to adopt a pro-slavery platform.

-In the lead-up to the Civil War, Pike signed a pamphlet which proposed expelling all free African Americans from Arkansas.
+As part of the Committee of the Citizens of Little Rock and Pulaski County in 1858, Pike joined 11 other men in signing a circular that encouraged the people of Arkansas to expel free Blacks from Arkansas.
 It said that the "evil is the existence among us of a class of free colored persons".

 Additionally, Pike wrote on several legal subjects.
 He also continued writing poetry, a hobby he had begun in his youth in Massachusetts.
 His poems were highly regarded in his day, but are now mostly forgotten.
 Several volumes of his works were privately published posthumously by his daughter.
 In 1859, he received an honorary Master of Arts degree from Harvard.